 The online survey opens on 9 May.
 It aims to capture Jewish people's experiences and perceptions of antisemitism.
 It asks respondents to describe antisemitic incidents which they have experienced such as hate crime, discrimination and harassment.
 It also seeks to cover antisemitic acts which affect the community as a whole such as vandalism or antisemitic comments online.

-The survey will be open until 30 September.
-Respondents must consider themselves Jewish (based on e.g. religion, culture, upbringing, ethnicity, parentage), be 16 or older, and currently live in one of the nine survey countries: Belgium, France, Germany, Hungary, Italy, Latvia, Romania, Sweden or the United Kingdom.
+The survey is interested in the views and experiences of all people who consider themselves Jewish - this could be based on their religion, culture, upbringing, ethnicity, parentage or any other basis.
+They must be aged 16 years or over, and currently live in one of the 13 survey countries: Austria, Belgium, Denmark, France, Germany, Hungary, Italy, Latvia, the Netherlands, Poland, Spain, Sweden or the United Kingdom.

 The initial survey results will be presented towards the end of 2018.